 If you knew me growing up, you would’ve known I was not a morning person.

 It wasn’t until I moved to Colorado that I learned how to get up early routinely.
 It took self-discipline, knowing what I wanted or needed, and having a plan.
-Over time, I started to appreciate and enjoy my mornings – now it’s one of the most important parts of my day!
+Over time, I started to appreciate and enjoy my mornings – now, it’s one of the most essential parts of my day!

 I low-key think everyone has a morning routine despite what the specifics look like.
 We focus on and do what matters to us the most before heading out the door.
 Must-have coffee, makeup, or shower.
 Whatever it is, there are things we manage to do every morning routinely before leaving our abodes.

-Here’s why morning routines are important to me…
+Here’s why a morning routine is essential to me…